 - Read the ‘Notice of Decision’ letter very carefully.
 The letter should indicate which eligibility criteria your application has not met and the reasons given for this decision.

 - Consider whether you are satisfied with the decision or not.

-What should I include in my appeal?
+What should I include in my review request?

-- Complete the online 'Request for Internal Review' form (the link to the form will be accessible from your remission outcome letter).
+- Complete the online 'Request for Internal Review' form.
+The link to the form will be accessible from ‘Notice of Decision’ letter.

 - DUSA Advocates recommend you read the online form, then draft your responses to the main questions offline, before copying and pasting your finalised responses into the online form.

-How can DUSA advocates help me?
+How can DUSA Advocates help?

 DUSA Advocates can: